yipho97/EE4717-Project/README.md

 - Nav bar element with order tracking form to be inherited in subsequent pages.
 - Slideshow component to display hero image for canteens href to store.php
 - Flipcard component to showcase various canteen and their operating hours href to store.php

-- register function routes to "/register" which also accepts a form via POST to be logged into db.

 - Footer to be inherited by subsequent pages
 - JS.js, styles.css dependencies for slideshow and flipcard

 #### **`store.php`**